nadili-401-advanced-javascript/seattle-javascript-401n14/curriculum/class-05/lab/README.md

 # LAB: Data Modeling With NoSQL Databases

 In this lab, we're going to re-work our Lab 04 to use MongoDB and Mongoose.
+We'll be using the starter code in the `/starter-code/` folder.

 ## Requirements

 You will be required to populate an empty MongoDB database with `people` and `team` entries, similar to Lab 04.

-You can choose to do this lab in one of two ways (or some combination):
+You can choose to do this portion of the lab in one of two ways (or some combination):

 - Do most of the actions through the terminal connection to mongo
 - Do the actions through running a program like `index.js`